VictorTJiang/Victor_BlueStampPortfolio/index.md

 ## Challenges
 This milestone wasn't particularly difficult, but there was a major problem with the motor drive module.
 Whichever motor was connected to the green terminals on the right malfunctioned: they were significantly slower than the other one, and often required me to pick it up and spin the wheel a few times to start it.
 In addition, the motor randomly stopped spinning in the middle of running.
 I originally thought it might've been a problem with the motor, so I swapped it out for a new one, but that didn't fix the problem.
 I then swapped the pins of the two motors (the right motor pins went in the left green terminals, the left motor pins went in the right green terminals), and I discovered that the motor connected to the right green terminals wouldn't properly spin.
 This problem was fixed upon changing out the motor drive module.

+## Next Steps
+The robot doesn't go fully straight forwards as of now: it slightly curves to the left.
+I'll be fixing this issue for my next step, as well as start implementing my modifications.

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far